 Length of Projections

-Projections of accumulated deficiencies shall be run for as many future years as needed so that no obligations remain at the end of the projection periods.
+Projections of accumulated deficiencies shall be run for as many future years as needed so that no material obligations amount of business remain at the end of the projection periods.

 Interest Maintenance Reserve (IMR)

 The IMR shall be handled consistently with the treatment in the company’s cash flow testing, and the amounts should be adjusted to a pre-tax basis.